darkip/arch-delugevpn/README.md

 **Mullvad provider**

-Mullvad users will need to generate a unique OpenVPN configuration file by using the following link https://mullvad.net/download/config/
+Mullvad users will need to generate a unique OpenVPN configuration file by using the following link: https://mullvad.net/download/config/

 1. Select "Other platforms"
 2. Click "Get config" and save the zip somewhere safe